 b.
 Up to half the rowing members of a crew and the coxswain may be substituted before the crew's first race in an event.
 Any substitute must fulfil the requirements of Rule 3-1-1 and be approved as eligible by the Organising Committee.
-Each must be a member of the same club as the oarsman he is replacing or, in the case of a composite crew, of any of the clubs entered as the composite, and must provide a Racing Licence.
-Coxswains are bound by the same rules of substitution as an oarsman with the exception that a substitute coxswain may belong to a different club.
+Each must be a member of the same club as the oarsman he is replacing or, in the case of a composite crew, of any of the clubs entered as the composite except in the case of Masters crews where a substitute from another club shall also be valid, and must provide a Racing Licence.
+Cosswains are bound by the same rules of substitution as an oarsman with the exception that a substitute coxswain may belong to a different club.